 When it comes to renting out properties in Singapore, landlords quickly realise they deal with two different markets.
-The Core Central Region (CCR) is wildly different from the Rest of Central Region (RCR), and Outside Central Region (OCR).
+The Core Central Region (CCR) is wildly different from the Rest of Central Region (RCR) and Outside Central Region (OCR).
 You can pretty much draw a line between the Core Central Region and the rest, and see how each seems to operate apart from the other.
+This article explains why:

 Core Central Region properties have historically had lower yields

-For this reason, most CCR condos have a rental yield of just between 2.5 to 3.5 percent.
-RCR condos have yields that range from 2.6 percent to 3.6 percent, whereas OCR condos can reach the elusive four percent mark.
+For this reason, most CCR condos have a rental yield of just 2.5 to 3.5%.
+RCR condos have yields that range from 2.6% to 3.6%, whereas OCR condos can reach the elusive 4% mark.

 It all comes down to cost.
 OCR condos come with lower price tags, to make up for the lower accessibility.
-But at the same time, Singapore is not a dispersed city like Perth or Los Angeles – even far flung areas like Punggol are at most an hour from town.
-This makes tenants tolerant of even non-central properties, and landlords can still get a good income from their low cost OCR units.
+But at the same time, Singapore is not a dispersed city like Perth or Los Angeles, as even far flung areas such as Punggol are at most an hour from town.
+There are also business parks and hubs distributed throughout the island.
+Altogether, these factors makes tenants tolerant of — an even favourable towards — non-central properties, meaning landlords can get a good income from their low cost OCR units.

 But the CCR is more resistant to oversupply

-2016 has been a tough year for the rental market, with vacancy rates hovering at around eight percent.
+As of 3Q 2018, private residential vacancy rates are at 6.8%.
 This partly due to a tightening of foreign worker quotas, which reduces the number of prospective tenants.
 The more significant factor however, is oversupply.
 We are expecting over 26,000 new private, non-landed properties to appear in the market this year.

 The oversupply has hit all segments of the rental market.
 But the CCR suffered the least.
 According the Urban Redevelopment Authority (URA), rental income in the CCR fell by 3.8 percent last year.
 But the RCR and OCR saw rental declines of five to 5.6 percent, much worse that their higher end counterpart.